sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes.md

 Objects can also be created without a name, called anonymous objects.
 Object expressions are useful when you want to declare a class and create an instance but not give it a name.
 Usually this is because you only need to access it within one function.
-The most common use case for object expressions is to contain a structure of properties.
+The most common use case for object expressions is to hold a structure of properties.

 Unlike object declarations, object expressions aren't used to declare classes with a single instance.
 Instead, they are commonly used for ad hoc creation of a class instance.
 Every time an object expression is evaluated, a new instance is created.